roccomilicic/roccomilicic/README.md

 ## Hi, I'm Rocco👋

-I'm Rocco Milicic, a final year Bachelor of Computer and Information Sciences student at AUT.
+I'm currently in my final year Bachelor of Computer and Information Sciences student at AUT.
 I'm actively looking for a Software Development role to kickstart my career straight out of university!

 📫 Reach out to me
 - through E-mail: roccomilicic2@gmail.com